 Sharply written by Ben Hecht (The Front Page and His Girl Friday), a reporter-turned-filmmaker who knew a thing or two about journalism.
 Hecht’s main target is hypocrisy.
 It’s a theme that arises time and time again throughout his work — a spoonful of laughs helps Hecht’s bitter medicine go down.

-Director William A. Wellman (So Big! and Lady of Burlesque) didn’t have a signature style, but he knew how to milk a joke for all that’s worth.
-Lombard provides the film with its best and funniest moments — she’s absolutely sensational!
-March manages to keep up with Lombard’s energy and genius.
+Director William A. Wellman (So Big!) didn’t have a signature style, but he knew how to milk a joke for all that’s worth.
+Carole Lombard provides the film with its best and funniest moments — she’s absolutely sensational!
+Fredric March manages to keep up with Lombard’s energy and genius.

 Walter Connolly (It Happened One Night) steals many scenes as the long-suffering editor of March’s newspaper.
 The delicious cast includes Charles Winninger (The Sun Shines Bright), Margaret Hamilton (The Wizard of Oz), Hattie McDaniel (Gone with the Wind), and columnist Hedda Hopper (Sunset Boulevard) as a ship passenger.
 Beautifully shot in early three-strip Technicolor (by W. Howard Greene, The Adventures of Robin Hood and The Private Lives of Elizabeth and Essex).